RN-BSN Program

 Advance your education without putting your career on hold through CBC’s RN-BSN program!
 We know nurses lead busy lives, which is why we have created a program that allows you to balance work, school and everyday life.

-To be considered for the RN-BSN program, the applicant must have completed 40 general education credits in an Associate Degree in Nursing program, including:
+To be considered for the RN-BSN program, the applicant must have completed an Associate Degree in Nursing program and a minimum of 40 general education credits, including the following required courses:

-- CHEM& 121 Intro to Chemistry with Lab (or equivalent), and
+• CHEM& 121 Intro to Chemistry with Lab (strongly preferred) or CHEM& 110 (or equivalent, AND

-- NUTR& 101 Nutrition (or equivalent) Note: this course may be taken concurrently during the RN-BSN program.
+Note: NUTR& 101 may be taken concurrently during the RN-BSN program.
 Students accepted into the RN-BSN program are encouraged to complete NUTR&101 prior to starting the program

 Please note: Transcripts will be reviewed by the CBC Transcript Evaluator to ensure course equivalency.
 Prerequisite courses do not have an expiration date; however, prerequisite courses must be completed prior to starting nursing courses in the RN-BSN program.